-'Check Your Progress' - 2 1.
 What role a Headmaster can play in resource mobilization?
-2. In what way teachers can help in mobilizing resources?
-3. Mention any four ways non-teaching staff can help in resource mobilization?
+In what way teachers can help in mobilizing resources?
+In what way four ways non-teaching staff can help in resource mobilization?

 33.6 Les Us Sum Up

 A close school-community relation is essential for qualitative and quantitative development of education.
 Both qualitative and quantitative growth of education should follow side by side.
 As education is considered as human capital, all teachers must try to enhance and conserve this human capital with the help of the, community.
 For this purpose all available resources from different sources-community, voluntary organization and government must be effectively mobilized and utilized.
 In this unit we have explained about the various sources from which various kinds of resources can be mobilized.